ChrisKuBa/homeassistant2influxdb/README.md

 # Home Assistant - History to InfluxDB

+## Differences to the orginal
+ - SQLite is enabled by default
+ - source datebase type can be set by a parameter (mariasql/mysql/sqlit)
+ - runs independently in a docker environment - cleaner uninstall
+ - data loose beween import and using influx depends only on HA restart and db copy time
+   - it is not recommended to copy the SQLite db without stoping HA
+ - my setup:
+   - Pi 4 + M2 SSD
+   - copy 2.5 GB SQLite
+   - 1 minute HA shutdown

+## Quick Steps
+  - prepare SSH to HA
+  - prepare InfluxDB to use by HA at the next HA startup (install; add db + user; add HA settings)
+  - login to SSH and clone repo
+  - prepare scripts - stop HA - copy DB - start HA
+    - for now HA write also to InfluxDB
+  - run script
+    - the old data is also in the InfluxDB
+  - cleanup

 ## Important

 As this script is used once and then (at least in theory) never again, I will